mageni/.github/profile/README.md

 **Mageni does not sells the open source software.
 This software is, and always will be, free and open source.**

 ## Legal
-Mageni publishes this open source software on Github solely for lawful purposes and use and for education and teaching in cybersecurity and computer programming.
-You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes and other types of government authority.
+Mageni publishes this open-source software on Github solely for lawful purposes and for education and teaching in cybersecurity and computer programming.
+You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.

 <!--